-The Psychology Department is committed to the ongoing professional development and education of its interns and seeks to promote in the group a commitment to the pursuit of personal and professional exploration in supervision.
-The interns will have three primary supervisors for the core Child and Adult and Inpatient caseloads and receive at least three hours per week of individual supervision, as well as a number of additional hours of group supervision and other learning experiences.
-In addition to the core competency areas, supervisors also teach and provide supervision to interns in specific methods of assessment and treatment approaches, e.g. clinical interview-based assessments, the administration and interpretation of specific psychological tests, cognitive behavioral therapy, dynamic therapy, treatment interventions for trauma victims, etc. depending on the particular rotation and particular supervisor.
+The Psychology Department is committed to the ongoing professional development and education of its psychologists-in-training and seeks to promote in the group a commitment to the pursuit of personal and professional exploration in supervision.
+The psychologists-in-training will have three primary supervisors for the core Child and Adult and Inpatient caseloads and receive at least three hours per week of individual supervision, as well as a number of additional hours of group supervision and other learning experiences.
+In addition to the core competency areas, supervisors also teach and provide supervision to psychologists-in-training in specific methods of assessment and treatment approaches, e.g. clinical interview-based assessments, the administration and interpretation of specific psychological tests, cognitive behavioral therapy, dynamic therapy, treatment interventions for trauma victims, etc. depending on the particular rotation and particular supervisor.

-Interns will also have a supervisor for the three months spent in the inpatient unit.
+Psychologists-in-training will also have a supervisor for the three months spent in the inpatient unit.
 This supervisor will meet individually one hour per week in addition to in-vivo supervision while co-leading groups.